jnutt367/jnutt367/README.md

 ## - 💬 Ask me about ...The differences between a library and a framework,
 ## - 💬 ...
 The differences between React and Next.js and how javascript fits into it all.
 ## - 💬 ...
 The challenges I faced when initially learning how to use Github.
 ## - 💬 ...
-Anything related to coding things out from scratch or learning the beginingss (and PAIN-POINTS) of MY coding journey.
+Anything related to coding things out from scratch or learning the foundational languages of coding, anything related to building and deploying applications, the ins-and-outs (and PAIN-POINTS) of MY coding journey thus far.

 ## - 😄 Pronouns: ...He/Him
 ## - ⚡ Fun fact: ...my left foot has two webbed toes!